azirbel/npoint/README.md

 ```

 **Important note**: Rspec integration tests run against the compiled version of the
 app in `app/assets`.
-Build with `npm run build` first, or set up capybara to run against
+Build with `yarn build` first, or set up capybara to run against
 your live webpack version (I haven't done this yet, but have ideas in `spec_helper.rb`).

 ## Maintaining